 Having incentives and rewards in place for online and BOPIS orders will ensure that store associates advance your omnichannel retail strategy.
 Your initiative simply won’t be successful if it's not being promoted by your employees at every step.

 * * *

-Store associates can be a retailer’s most valuable asset, or the source of their biggest downfall.
-Your ideal store employee should be customer-centric, digitally-savvy, and someone who can deliver your value proposition.
+Retail store associates can be a retailer’s most valuable asset or the source of their biggest downfall.
+Your ideal store employee should be customer-centric, digitally savvy, and someone who can deliver your value proposition.
 Whether you’re training your existing salesforce or hiring a new associate, use this ideal associate as your guide.

 Investing in your team is just as important as investing in technology.
 Dedicate resources to training your front-line employees, empower them with technology, and incentivize them with rewards: these three steps will work wonders for your business and make your omnichannel retail initiative a success.